SAFETY & HEALTH

 • Submitting the same paper for two or more courses without the knowledge and the expressed permission of all instructors involved,

 Students caught plagiarizing or cheating will receive no credit (with a grade of F or zero, at the teacher’s discretion) on the assignment in question and will not be allowed to make up the work for credit.
 Additionally, students and their parent(s) will also meet with a Principal to discuss the incident.
 Subsequently, a letter documenting the incident will be placed in the student’s file and possibly sent to colleges and universities.
-The student will be disqualified for the year from Honor Roll and membership in the National Honor Society.
 A second incident may lead to suspension, or, in some cases, dismissal from the school.

 Physical, verbal, or written harassment based on race, gender, sexual orientation, or any other bias will not be tolerated in a Just Community.
 Students who participate in any form of harassment will face the severest possible disciplinary actions, including possible dismissal.